-The company's largest market is Asia (which represents about 50% of sales, including China's 19%).
+The company's largest market is Asia (which represents about half of sales, including China's 18%).
 The US is Western Digital's ingle biggest country market, accounting for 28% of revenue.
 The EMEA region accounts for about 20%.

 Western Digital has manufacturing facilities in the US, as well as in China, Japan, Malaysia, the Philippines, Singapore, and Thailand; it has sales offices worldwide.

 Western Digital offers its products to OEMs, as well as through distributors and retailers.
 The OEM customer segment is its largest (two-thirds of revenue), with Hewlett-Packard accounting for 11% of revenue.
 Distributors and retailers account for about 20% and 14% of sales, respectively.

 Western Digital's sales slowed 10% in 2016 (ended July) to about $13 billion from $14.5 billion in 2015.
 Shipments of hard disks slipped 19% for 2016 because of the sluggish demand around the world for personal computers.
 The average selling price rose a buck to $61 in 2015 from 2014.